proto-aiken-13/tp/docs/team/lsyurea.md

 - Redefined Edit Command in User Guide to include group command
 - Redefined Add Command in User Guide to include group command
 - Redefined Add Command to show that all other fields that are not names
-- Added markGroupAtd Command to allow marking of attendance in groups are optional by giving the relevant examples
+- Added markGroupAtd Command in User Guide
+- Added unmarkGroupAtd Command in User Guide

 ### Contributions to the Developer Guide (DG) and UML Diagrams